akikoo/one-web-boilerplate/README.md

 You can now deploy the site using your favourite Continuous Integration server.
 It could be Jenkins (http://jenkins-ci.org) or Bamboo (http://www.atlassian.com/software/bamboo/).
 You decide.

+Thanks and good luck!

+> There's no mobile, everything's mobile.